twitter/communitynotes/content/aliases.md

 ### Accountability

 It’s important that the benefits of aliases don’t come at the expense of accountability.
-To that end: all Birdwatch accounts have profile pages that make it easy to see one’s past contributions.
+To that end: all Birdwatch accounts have profile pages that make it easy to see one’s past contributions and their [Writing and Rating Impact](../impact).
 Additionally, Birdwatch contributors are [accountable to ratings their contributions receive](https://twitter.com/birdwatch/status/1404519791394758657), giving weight to contributors whose notes and ratings are consistently found helpful by others.

 ## How to choose your alias